Skip to content

-In January 2026 the media reported that London Councils were planning to review the Freedom Pass which was costing councils £324m at a time when councils were struggling to cover costs.
+In January 2026 the media reported that London Councils (a cross-party organisation that represents all of London's 32 borough councils and the Corporation of the City of Londonwere planning to review the Freedom Pass.
+They say it was costing councils £324m at a time when all local authorities were struggling to cover costs.

-Age UK London are opposed to any cuts or changes to the Freedom Pass and have vowed to campaign to protect the Freedom Pass.
+Age UK London are opposed to any cuts or changes to the Freedom Pass and have vowed to campaign to protect affordable travel for older Londoners which is a lifeline for many.
+The Freedom Pass and 60+ Oyster allows older Londoners to work, volunteer, see family and friends and socialise, care for family and grandchildren and much more.

 Age UK London released the following statement in response to this news.